 - Does the input use the correct type of keyboard (i.e., email or number inputs should use the related type of keyboards) and CTA (i.e., in a form, the keyboard CTA on the bottom right in iOS should show next, and when tapped on, it should go to the next input of the form)?

 - Does the app have proper loading indicator when it is performing work that requires users to wait?

-- Test the app in poor network conditions, to check if it behaves as expected (Details: https://code.oursky.com/offline-first-network-connection-error/).
+- Test the app in poor network conditions to check if it behaves as expected.
+You can read about this topic on our blog about handling network connection errors.

-- Test the app in airplane mode (if it is supposed to work offline).
+- Test the app in airplane mode (i.e., if it is supposed to work offline).

-- Test if the app asks for permissions with a proper explanation.
+- Test if the app asks for permissions with proper explanations.

 - Test if the app displays error messages that are easy to understand.

-- Test the app with different localization / time zones.
+- Test the app with different localization and time zones.

 - Test the app with different font sizes (especially in iOS).

-Oursky is an engineer-led digital agency based in Hong Kong that has worked with global brands and listed companies.
-If you have an app or would like to develop a digital solution for your product, get in touch!
+Oursky is an engineer-led digital agency that has worked with global brands and listed companies.
+If you have an app or would like to develop a digital solution for your product, get in touch with us!